Military & Veteran Affairs

-Eligible service members may be awarded three semester hours of physical activity credit (PE 1000) upon receipt of official documentation.
+Eligible service members may be awarded a three-semester-hour physical activity credit (PEBC 2001) upon receipt of official documentation.
 Students are asked to complete the required request form within their first semester of enrollment at Armstrong.
 Students should submit official documentation of successful completion of military basic training (DD-214, JST or Community College of the Air Force transcript) with the required request form to the Veterans Affairs office.

 Additional academic credit for military education may be granted for highly specialized academic training (e.g., foreign language schools) if applicable to the service member’s degree program.
 Adequate documentation must be provided by the student and accompany each request.
-Proper documentation will include a complete syllabus of the course under review, school catalog, textbook description, and prerequisite track.

 Students are responsible for paying all university bills and/or turning in all appropriate paperwork to the Armstrong Veterans Affairs Office before the payment deadline.
 Armstrong and the VA do not have an agreement to process tuition/fee waivers; therefore, failure of the VA to pay students in a timely manner does not eliminate or delay students' financial responsibility to the university.
 It normally takes the Atlanta VA processing center 6-8 weeks to process new education claims, so please plan accordingly.